awslabs/project-lakechain/docs/src/content/docs/text-processing/email-text-processor.md

 - `html`: Extracts the body of the e-mail as HTML.
 - `json`: Extracts the body and the attributes of the e-mail as JSON.

-> 💁 You can specify the output format by using the `withFormat` method.
+> 💁 You can specify the output format by using the `withOutputFormat` method.
 By default, the output format is `text`.

 ```typescript
 const emailProcessor = new EmailTextProcessor.Builder()